Saranya625/COA_RiscV_simulator-/README.md

 This **RISC-V Simulator** is designed to execute assembly programs using a **multi-core architecture**.
 It supports **4 cores**, each with its own dedicated **1KB memory segment**.
 The simulator reads assembly instructions from a file, processes them, and executes them sequentially.

 ## Implemented RISC-V Instructions
-The following **RISC-V instructions** are implemented in this simulator:
+The following **RISC-V instructions** are implemented in our simulator:

 ### 1. Arithmetic Instructions
 - `add` - Adds two registers.